Thamizhnilavan0312/Online-food-ordering-website-/README.md

 # Online-food-ordering-website
 Foodie's Paradise is a responsive online food ordering website built using HTML and CSS.
+You can visit the website here [Link]
 # Features
 - Display of multiple food items with descriptions and prices.
 - Add to Cart: Users can add multiple food items to their cart with a single click.